kraftbj/genesis-enews-extended/readme.txt

 Contributors: kraftbj
 Tags: genesis
 Requires at least: 3.0
-Tested up to: 3.4-beta1
+Tested up to: 3.5-beta2
-Stable tag: 0.1.2
+Stable tag: 0.1.4

-Creates a new widget to replace the Genesis eNews Widget to allow easier use of non-Feedburner mailing lists.
+Creates a new widget to easily add mailing lists integration to a Genesis website.
+Works with FeedBurner, MailChimp, AWeber, FeedBlitz and more.

 == Description ==

-Creates a new widget to replace the Genesis eNews Widget to allow easier use of non-Feedburner mailing lists.
-The widget allows the site administrator to set the form action, e-mail form field and hidden fields to mimic the subscribe form of other mailing list services.
+Creates a new widget to easily add mailing lists to a Genesis website.
+Recommended plugin to replace the Genesis eNews Widget being depreciated in Genesis 1.9.
+The widget allows the site administrator to set the either the Feedburner ID or form action, e-mail form field and hidden fields to mimic the subscribe form of other mailing list services.

 == Installation ==